Daniel-Gormezano/vascular-feature-classifier/README.md

 ## About The Project

 Diagnosing vascular damage visually from histology or biopsy is labor-intensive and has considerable inter-observer variability.
-This metadata-driven classifier, the **Vascular Feature Classifier**, allows researchers to upload quantitative vascular image metadata (CSV) and receive multiclass predictions (no lesion, hyalinosis, fibrosis, and hyalinosis + fibrosis) along with confidence scores and per-class probabilities.
+This metadata-driven classifier, the **Vascular Feature Classifier**, allows researchers to upload quantitative vascular image metadata (CSV) from CellProfiler and receive multiclass predictions (no lesion, hyalinosis, fibrosis, and hyalinosis + fibrosis) along with confidence scores and per-class probabilities.
 It uses a pre-trained ensemble model (`xgb_model.pkl`) with data standardization and a consistent feature set.

 This tool streamlines the classification of minority vascular conditions by leveraging sample weighting and hyperparameter-tuned XGBoost to achieve the best tradeoff among overall accuracy and minority-class recall, as measured by AUC and F1 scores.